James137137/LolnetAdventurePack/README.md

 | ------------- | ------------- | --- |
 | Lolnet Launcher  | We host our adventure pack on our very own, easy to use Lolnet Launcher | [Download Here](http://wiki.lolnet.co.nz/index.php?title=Lolnet_Launcher_Tutorial) |
 | FTB Launcher  | The Lolnet Adventure Pack is available on the FTB Launcher | Private Pack Code: adventurepack  |

+## I found a bug

+Bugs can be reported on our [GitHub issues page](https://github.com/LolnetModPack/LolnetAdventurePack/issues)